 DOPPLEGANGERS?

-Finding such a fantastic image as this, of Martha Maxwell advertised as just a "woman with a shotgun," made me begin to extrapolate the possibilities.
-One has to ask, how or where does anybody find, collect or come to own THREE THOUSAND images?
-That is a story by itself...
-And I have my theories... ******* I based my conclusions about the images, mostly "Ferrotypes," on mere human "facial ID."
-It is more reliable than you might think.
 How many times in your life have you sat down next to your mother, or some other close loved one, and it was not actually her, but a look-alike?
 Not that often.
-Humans can identify persons by just seeing the back of their heads.********* What confuses them, and only temporarily, are simple similarities... hair color, a hat or clothing, body type, head shape, facial hair...
-But it only takes an instant to acknowledge our mistake, when we make a misidentification.
-After I had collected over five hundred of these wonderful pictures, I developed a technique using Photoshop which helps to prove the people in my images are who I think they are.
-I call it "Quintangulation."*******
+Humans can identify persons by just seeing the back of their heads.
+What confuses them, and only temporarily, are simple similarities... hair color, a hat or clothing, body type, head shape, facial hair...
+But it only takes an instant to acknowledge our mistake, whenever we make a misidentification.
+I might add that this has rarely ever happened to me.
+After I had collected over five hundred of these wonderful treasures, I developed a technique using Photoshop which helps to prove the people in my images are who I think they are.
+I call it "Quintangulation."
+Of course once I did, I had to admit that I had purchased a number of mere "doppelgangers."

 ABOVE- two acknowledged images of the most recognizable outlaw in American history... and not surprisingly, according to "quintangulation," they line up almost 100%.
 Today there is a great search on for old pictures which might earn the finder a Million.
 At any given time there are several vendors on Internet auctions wishfully offering "newly discovered" images of Billy the Kid.
 It is sad and somewhat suspicious that the only face history lovers seem to recognize is that of a serial killer whose bloody name became synomynous with New Mexico history- And bizarre that a picture of him would ever be thought to be worth so much.
 Well, I'm going to pop some of those bubbles here.